grtakaha/CASA/README.md

 * Clustal Omega is required for alignment.py
 * NCBI BLAST+ is required for search_proteins.py

-Download and add the protein_alignment_tool directory to PATH and PYTHONPATH.
+Download and add the CASA directory to PATH and PYTHONPATH.

+Other installation recommendations and protocols can be found in CASA_extra_protocols.pdf

 ## SCRIPTS